 Then, AI is further divided based on its functionalities.

 Perhaps the biggest buzzword among these types is machine learning.
 ML means all the techniques and processes that bring AI closer to understanding human cognition.
 You can often hear people use the names “artificial intelligence” and “machine learning” interchangeably, but in fact, they are not the same.
 Machine learning is a subset of AI, a way to “achieve” artificial intelligence, which allows the systems to learn.
-You can read more about AI and ML here.

 When we move further down this line, you can also see deep learning.
 This, in turn, is a subset of machine learning and is a method that utilizes artificial neural networks to allow systems to train themselves, much like humans do.
 There are many types of neural network architectures, and they include (the more and more popular) convolutional neural networks (CNN) that can be used e.g. in diagnosing diseases from medical scans, recurrent neural networks (RNN) that can be used e.g. for assessing the risk of fraudulent credit card transactions, and generative adversarial network (GAN), which received some media coverage thanks to creating realistic pictures of people that don’t exist.

 There is a whole variety of business use cases for artificial intelligence.
 AI can predict call volume in call centers to support staffing decisions, detect fraudulent credit card transactions, forecast product demand, classify customers, filter spam email, predict customer behavior, recommend products that the customers will enjoy, but also detect faulty products on a production line, generate captions for images, power chatbots, provide language translation, and even help diagnose patients.
+So how to choose the best application of artificial intelligence in business?

 Predictive analytics provides an assessment of future trends.
 Using the available historical data, it: